Let me share with you my eco-friendly baby essentials

 - Newborn clothing – my daughter was nearly 9 lbs at birth, so fitted into newborn clothing for precisely 7 days!

 - 0-3 month clothing – we got bought so much of it we didn’t need to buy any!

 - Most toys – babies don’t show any real interest in toys until about 6 months plus, and even then they are more interested in the things around about them.
 A wooden spoon and a saucepan can provide hours of entertainment!
-Plus you will get bought so many toys that you don’t need to go crazy in the toy shop!
+Plus you will get bought so many toys that you don’t need to go wild in the toy shop!

 Have I missed any eco-friendly baby essentials?
 Anything you’d add to the list?
 And is there anything you’d advise new parents against buying?
 As always do let me know in the comments below!